Palmtop 2024

 The heatsink is reassuringly chonky… I’m definitely tempted to unplug that fan permanently…

-Here’s what it looks like with the fan removed - and you can see the SSD card plugged in as at this point I’d not completely given up on getting that to work.
+Here’s what it looks like with the heatsink removed - and you can see the SSD card plugged in as at this point I’d not completely given up on getting that to work.
 Oh and the fan’s unplugged - I verified that everything would boot up and run without it in case I do decide to permanently unplug it in the future (or I might wire it to a switch hidden behind the SSD access panel as that’s of no other use to me without a working SSD).

 Finally here’s another view of that noisy fan: